dionisiyKDO/dionisiyKDO/README.md

 # Hi there 👋

-I'm a Master's student at **NU Zaporizhzhia Polytechnic**, specializing in backend development with Python (Django, Flask, FastAPI) and modern front-end technologies (Svelte 5, Tailwind).
+I'm a Master's student at **NU Zaporizhzhia Polytechnic**, specializing in backend development with Python (Django, Flask) and modern front-end technologies (Svelte 5, Tailwind).
 I develop visualization and statistics websites that turn complex data into clear, actionable insights.

 ## Technical Overview